Carlos Manzo: Candidacy

+Security management

 Uruapan is known as the "avocado capital of the world" and, in the context of the Mexican drug war, members of the Jalisco New Generation Cartel (CJNG) and Cárteles Unidos operate in the area, extorting local farmers.
 Manzo's administration adopted a hard line against organized crime, based on "direct confrontation".
+After the killing of a female municipal worker on 21 May 2025, Manzo authorized the municipal police to use deadly force against criminals who attacked the public or resisted arrest.
 Given the federal government's prioritization of criminal prosecutions over armed confrontations, this approach earned him censure of President Claudia Sheinbaum.
-Among other actions, he spent 50 million pesos (about US$2.6 million) on vehicles for the municipal police.
-His zero-tolerance strategy towards crime drew comparisons to Salvadoran president Nayib Bukele, although he rejected the analogy.

-After a female municipal worker was killed on 21 May 2025, Manzo authorized the municipal police to use deadly force against criminals who attacked the public or resisted arrest.
-President Sheinbaum said he was wrong and that the rule of law must be upheld.
-In response, Manzo challenged her to resolve the crisis in the municipality with the federal government's "Hugs, not slugs" policy.
+She considered it incorrect and that the rule of law was to be upheld.
+In response, Manzo challenged her to resolve the insecurity crisis in the municipality with the federal government's "Hugs, not slugs" policy.
 "There can be no hugs for criminals," he said, and offered to step aside from his position as mayor if she thought she could resolve the situation "with kind words and calls for surrender" without firing a shot.

 In September 2025, following the murder of a municipal police officer, Manzo canceled Independence Day festivities in the municipality – including the traditional re-enactment of the Grito de Dolores and a planned parade – and requested direct support from President Sheinbaum to contain the violence in the area caused by the presence of illegally armed criminal gangs.
 The federal and state governments deployed 300 members of the security forces to the municipality on 30 September, but they were withdrawn two weeks later.
 Manzo believed that the support was withdrawn because he had symbolically closed the Uruapan cable car construction project being carried out by the state government in the municipality.

-The following month, he asked the federal government to provide the municipal police with military-grade weapons, including FN Minimi machine guns, to match those used by criminals.
+In several videos posted to his social media accounts, Manzo asked the federal and state governments for military and police assistance.
+He also requested that the federal government supply the municipal police with military-grade weapons, including FN Minimi machine guns, to match those used by criminals.
+Furthermore, he spent 50 million pesos (about US$2.6 million) on vehicles for the municipal police.

-In multiple videos, Manzo stated that if he were killed, responsibility would lie with former municipal president Campos, whom he accused of being aligned with Leonel Godoy Rangel, governor of Michoacán from 2008 to 2012, and Raúl Morón Orozco, municipal president of Morelia between 2018 to 2021; Manzo had clashed with them on several occasions.
+Additionally, Manzo stated that if he were killed, responsibility would lie with former municipal president Campos, whom he accused of being aligned with Leonel Godoy Rangel, governor of Michoacán from 2008 to 2012, and Raúl Morón Orozco, municipal president of Morelia between 2018 and 2021; Manzo had confrontations with them on several occasions.